Poti Port City

-Poti is the largest seaport of Georgia, located in the region of Samegrelo-Zemo Svaneti, at the shore of the Black Sea and the river Rioni.
+Poti is the largest seaport of Georgia, legendary city of Phasis, mentioned in Argonavts Greek mythology and is located in the region of Samegrelo-Zemo Svaneti, at the shore of the Black Sea and the river Rioni.
 Population: 41, 465 people.

 The recorded history of Poti and its environments spans over 26 centuries.
 According to the Greek mythology, famous Greek voyager Jason sailed the ship Argo in search of the Golden Fleece.
 Argonauts entered Georgia at this port and traveled up the river to what today is Kutaisi.
 In the ancient times the river Rioni was named Fazis and city Phasis, the Proto-Georgian-Zan Svan *Pasid, and even to a Semitic word, meaning "a gold river".